geneichinose/capstone_project_24_1_report/README.md

 ## Evaluation

-Below are selected examples from the Support Vector Machine (SVC()) classifier.
+Below are selected examples from the Support Vector Machine classifier (SVC).
 The full set of results, tables, and plots are in the Jupyter notebooks.

-### SVC
+### SVC Training and Validation Testing Results
 <PRE>
 Fitting 5 folds for each of 35 candidates, totalling 175 fits Pipeline(steps=[('scaler', StandardScaler()),